superhaNds/cwfs/README.md

-# Categories with Families as a model of lambda calculus
+# Initial Categories with Families

-This repository contains the developments of a formalization of categories with families described as a generalized algebraic theory described in [Internal Type Theory](http://www.cse.chalmers.se/~peterd/papers/InternalTT.pdf) and the traditional notions of lambda calculus it models.
+This repository contains the developments of a formalization of categories with families (CwFs) defined as a generalized algebraic theory described in [Internal Type Theory](http://www.cse.chalmers.se/~peterd/papers/InternalTT.pdf)

-We consider the category of CwFs starting with the unityped version where types are removed and we define what it means to be an object in the category.
-After, we build two term models one with explicit substitutions and one with implicit with ordinary lambda terms and construct CwF morphisms between them and an isomorphism.
-This work is performed for untyped, simply typed (two parts), and some formulation of a full CwF.
+There are three versions of CwFs we work with, unityped, simply typed, and the full CwFs that model dependent types.
+Extra structure is added to have a complete model of lambda calculus.

+We consider the category of CwFs for each version and define objects and morphisms.
+After, we build two term models: one with explicit substitutions and one with implicit.
+Morphisms are defined between those two term models and we construct an isomorphism.
+This should be an isomorphism of initial CwFs.

 # Content